osv-io/blog/_posts/2019-04-05-making-OSv-run-on-firecraker.md

 ## Firecracker

 [Firecracker](https://firecracker-microvm.github.io/) is a new light KVM-based hypervisor written in Rust and announced during last AWS re:Invent in 2018.
-Unlike QEMU Firecracker is specialized to host Linux guests only and is able to boot micro VMs in ~ 125 ms. Firecracker itself can only run on Linux on bare-metal machines with Intel 64-bit CPUs or i3.metal or other [Nitro-based](http://www.brendangregg.com/blog/2017-11-29/aws-ec2-virtualization-2017.html) EC2 instances.
+But unlike QEMU, Firecracker is specialized to host Linux guests only and is able to boot micro VMs in ~ 125 ms. Firecracker itself can only run on Linux on bare-metal machines with Intel 64-bit CPUs or i3.metal or other [Nitro-based](http://www.brendangregg.com/blog/2017-11-29/aws-ec2-virtualization-2017.html) EC2 instances.

 Firecracker implements a device model with the following I/O devices:
 - paravirtual VirtIO block and network devices over MMIO transport